Verified July 2026 · Cited to primary sources

 Are peptides safe?

 It varies, and honest safety data is thin.
-FDA testing has found that a large share of online/compounded peptides had incorrect dosages or undeclared ingredients — the core reason we grade legal access routes and refuse gray-market vendors.
-The best-characterized peptides here (tesamorelin, sermorelin) have real human safety data; most others have little to none.
+FDA testing has found that a large share of online and compounded peptides had incorrect dosages or undeclared ingredients, which is the core reason we grade legal access routes and refuse gray-market vendors.
+The best-characterized peptides here (the FDA-approved GLP-1 medications, PT-141, tesamorelin, sermorelin) have real human safety data; most research peptides have little to none.
 Talk to a licensed clinician before starting anything.

 What peptides is the FDA reviewing in 2026?